ALIMONY AND SPOUSAL SUPPORT WHEN FILING YOUR OWN DIVORCE

 Determining Alimony

-The purpose of alimony is both necessary and reasonable support to a spouse who requires it.
+The purpose of alimony is to provide both necessary and reasonable support to a spouse who requires it.
 When a party wants alimony, he or she can ask for alimony as part of a divorce proceeding.
 If the spouses reach an agreement about alimony, they can ask the judge to make the agreement a part of the court order.
 If they cannot reach an agreement, the judge decides whether a spouse is entitled to alimony and how much.